aidanboyne/BCM/_posts/2023-10-09-PBL_CRR_W3C1 copy.md

 Type B management is more variable:
 - For most patients who are hemodynamically stable with uncomplicated type B aortic dissection, we suggest ongoing medical therapy, rather than early endovascular intervention (Grade 2C).
 However, the patient and clinician may reasonably choose endovascular intervention in addition to ongoing medical therapy to prevent malperfusion or other aortic complications, placing more value on potentially improved aortic outcomes in the long term over potential perioperative complications (eg, stroke, spinal cord ischemia).
+   - As long as clot does not expand, we see neointimal formation and organization, patient's usually do ok.
 - Complicated acute type B aortic dissection requires urgent intervention, which can be lifesaving.
 Approximately 30 percent of patients presenting with type B aortic dissection are acutely complicated.
 Complications can also develop during a period of initial medical management.
 Complicated type B aortic dissection is present if there is a major aortic branch leading to end-organ ischemia (ie, malperfusion), rapid expansion or aneurysmal degeneration of the aortic wall, expanding hematoma, impending or frank rupture, propagation of the dissection (as may be manifested by persistent or recurrent pain), or refractory hypertension (persisting despite ≥3 classes of antihypertensives at max doses)

 ## Treatment